LaNsHoR/basic-modals/README.md

 - `button_no_content`: Text for the "no button".
 Default value is "No".
 - `button_cancel_content`: Text for the "cancel button".
 Default value is null.
 By default confirm modals don't have a cancel button.
 - `title`: A title on the top of the modal.
 By default confirm modals don't have any title.
+- `className`: A class attribute applied to the confirm's root element.
+- `id`: An id attribute applied to the confirm's root element.

 ### Use 1: Invoking it with a question without parameters